 - Community and research partnerships

-The HERE Initiative represents an annual direct contribution of approximately $70,000 in financial support to partner organizations, with additional in-kind contributions to the community equating to $256,000.
+The HERE Initiative represents an annual direct contribution of approximately $80,000 in financial support to partner organizations, with additional in-kind contributions to the community equating to $256,000.
 Launched in 2012, the HERE Initiative has already exceeded many of its goals.
-Its accomplishments have been heralded by the Association of American Medical Colleges (AAMC) Group on Institutional Advancement (GIA) with the 2013 Premiere Performance in Public Affairs Award, recognizing the best public affairs program in the country among academic medical centers and teaching hospitals.
+Its accomplishments have been heralded by the Association of American Medical Colleges Group on Institutional Advancement with the 2013 Premiere Performance in Public Affairs Award, recognizing the best public affairs program in the country among academic medical centers and teaching hospitals.
+Additionally, the HERE Initiative has been recognized by regional and national organizations for its design and outcomes.

-As part of the development of the HERE Initiative, an organized research unit (ORU) called the Center for the Investigations of Health and Educational Disparities (CIHED) was created at UC San Diego.
+As part of developing the HERE Initiative, the Center for the Investigations of Health and Educational Disparities (CIHED) was created at UC San Diego.
 The mission of CIHED is to promote and support research for a new understanding of the cultural, environmental, physical, behavioral and biological causes that contribute to health and education disparities in America.
-These investigations are likely to result in practical interventions that will allow us to reduce the health and educational gaps between ethnic and socioeconomic groups in the United States, in particular within the San Diego area and the surrounding community.
+These investigations are likely to result in practical interventions that will allow us to reduce the health and educational gaps between ethnic and socioeconomic groups nationally, especially within the San Diego area and surrounding community.